survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 import('./module').then((module) => {...}).catch((error) => {...});
 ```

-The `Promise` based interface allows composition and you could load multiple resources in parallel if wanted. `Promise.all` would work for that like this:
+The `Promise` based interface allows composition and you could load multiple resources in parallel like this:

 ```javascript
 Promise.all([